s116821/ReMarkableReaderBuddy/README.md

 ## Known Limitations

+- **Manual Page Creation Required**: You must create a blank page to the right of your question page before triggering - the app does not create pages automatically
-- **Single Question Per Trigger**: Processes one outline-question pair per trigger (future: may support multiple if use case emerges)
+- **Single Question Per Trigger**: Processes one outline-question pair per trigger
 - **Outline Detection**: Currently LLM-based (future: add local CV algorithms as optimization)
-- **Bounding Box Accuracy**: LLM provides approximate regions - smart erasure helps but may not be perfect
 - **Internet Required**: Requires connection for ChatGPT API
-- **No Context Retention**: Each trigger is independent (no follow-up question support in v0.1)
+- **No Context Retention**: Each trigger is independent (no follow-up question support)
-- **Page Creation**: Uses xochitl's menu system via touch simulation - coordinates may need calibration for different software versions

 ## Automated Releases